 - Copy the generated token to your clipboard.
 Once you navigate from the page, the token can be seen again by selecting Ingest Tokens.

-Update the changes with the new Host URL and Dataset name on your configuration file.
-You can now ingest Filebeat events into Axiom
+Update the changes with the new Host URL and Dataset name on your Filebeat metadata configuration file.
+You can now ingest Filebeat log data, Filebeat modules, index pattern API, configure Filebeat and Apache Filebeat events into Axiom.

-Before configuring your alerts, you need to set up monitors and notifiers.
+Before configuring your alerts, you need to configure your monitors and notifiers.

-- Axiom Monitors let you set up and run continuous queries over your data.
-After configuring and setting up queries, you can confirm if the values created from the results exceed the threshold settings.
-If a threshold is met, then an alert is triggered to notify you via any configured Notifiers.
+Axiom Monitors let you set up and run continuous Filebeat queries and Elasticsearch logs over your data.
+After configuring and setting up Filebeat queries, you can confirm if the values created from the results exceed the Docker threshold settings.
+If a Filebeat threshold is met, then an alert is triggered to notify you via any configured Notifiers.

-- Notifiers are important component of monitors that keep your team informed of issues, and if any complications arise.
+Notifiers are important components of monitors that keep your team informed of Filebeat issues, Linux errors, API log data errors and let you know if any complications arise.

 Notifications can be sent through four different Notifiers: